johager/CreateUserTest/README.md

 Also, the "email" check is not a very good email check, but it was what the client wanted.

+The build-2 commit was completed later, and includes:
+- a correct password check (two numbers)
-The build-2 commit was completed later, and includes an optional, proper email check and unit tests to evaluate the username and passwrd "validators."
+- an optional, proper email check
+- unit tests to evaluate the username and passwrd "validators"
+- README file

 ## Initial Problem Statement